 Storage and hybrid resources where a dual operational envelope (import and export) can be used to manage constraint risk while enabling interconnection and system utilization.

-In general, the opportunity to mitigate voltage impacts through flexibility may be limited.
+In general, the opportunity to mitigate voltage impacts through flexibile operation is limited.
 Flex IX for dynamic voltage control through reactive power adjustment is technically complex, and industry research has generally found that the level of reactive power (and resulting reduction in real-power output) needed at individual customer sites is typically uneconomic.
-Therefore, Flex IX offerings will be focused to address thermal constraints only.
+Therefore, Flex IX offerings will not explicitly focus to address voltage constraints .
 However, the EDCs may deploy other voltage management solutions where appropriate to accommodate increased DER penetration via Flex IX.

-Actively managed connections can aalso serve as a foundation for future offerings where DER dispatch supports broader system objectives (grid services), recognizing that the primary objective in this document is safe interconnection under distribution constraints.
+Actively managed connections may also provide a technical foundation for future offerings, subject to separate regulatory review, where DER dispatch supports broader system objectives (grid services), recognizing that the primary objective in this document is safe interconnection under distribution constraints.

 Contractual Considerations (how this fits in the DG process, commitments, targets, etc.)

-Actively managed connections are implemented through an Operating Agreement construct in which the facility is mandated to dynamically receive Company inputs for permissible import and/or export limits and to curtail as required to remain within the permissible operating range.
+Actively managed connections are implemented through a Flexible Operating Agreement under which the facility is mandated to dynamically receive Company inputs for permissible import and/or export limits and to curtail as required to remain within the permissible operating range.

-From a contractual perspective, the flexible operating agreement is intended to supplement, not modify, the tariff-defined Interconnection Service Agreement (ISA).
+From a contractual perspective, the Flexible Operating Agreement is intended to supplement, not modify, the tariff-defined Interconnection Service Agreement (ISA).
 The ISA remains the governing interconnection agreement and does not require revision; it simply references that the facility is interconnected under a dynamic operating construct.
-The separate Flex Operating Agreement governs the specific requirements associated with dynamic operation, including control, communications, and curtailment obligations, and explicitly references the associated ISA so that the two agreements are contractually linked and jointly enforceable.
+The separate Flex Operating Agreement governs the additional requirements associated with dynamic operation, including control, communications, and curtailment obligations, and explicitly references the associated ISA so that the two agreements are contractually linked and jointly enforceable.

 Queue position and tariff fairness principles are preserved under this approach.
 Electing a flexible interconnection does not change or advance a project’s queue position.
-Rather, a customer may be able to interconnect sooner because flexible operation can reduce or eliminate the need for traditional system upgrades identified through study.
+Rather, a customer may be able to interconnect sooner because flexible operation can reduce or defer certain upgrades identified through study.
+Such outcomes do not create rights to firm capacity.
 Under the tariff, all projects are evaluated to determine what is required to safely interconnect.
 In a flexible configuration, dynamic controls serve as the mechanism by which the facility operates safely within system limits, effectively replacing physical system modifications with operational and controls-based requirements.
 This approach is consistent with both the spirit and intent of the tariff, while enabling timely and safe interconnection.

-Per Section X, each EDC will develop and publish template flexible interconnection operating agreement as part of their implementation plan.
+Per Section X, each EDC will develop and publish a template flexible interconnection operating agreement as part of its implementation plan.

 Benefits & Tradeoffs (why someone would choose this)